karimkadipr/git-pipe/README.md

 ## RUN APP

-# For now update src/publisher.ts file , set the repos url, master branch name and develop branch name then
+### you can update the defaults args in src/publisher.ts file

 ```
     yarn publisher -- [args]